build-on-aws/content/tutorials/deploy-webapp-eb-cdk/index.md

   }
 }
 ```

+We have defined a CDK Stack and a StackProps interface to accept optional stack properties.
+These will be referenced during initialization later.

 In this file `/lib/eb-appln-stack.ts`, we will write the code for all the resources stack we are going to create in this section.
 You can also copy-paste contents of this file from [here](https://raw.githubusercontent.com/build-on-aws/aws-elastic-beanstalk-cdk-pipelines/main/lib/eb-appln-stack.ts).